rachaelbay/EVE109-Week1/README.md

 install.packages("babynames")
 ```

-You only have to install a package once.
+You only have to install a package once because the package is downloaded to your computer.
 However, each time you use a package you will need to tell R you are using commands from that package.
 It's good practice to place this at the top of your script.

 ``` r
 library(babynames)